fahim-nion/free-or-not-project/Readme.md

 # Friend Availability Tracker

 ## Updates 🚀
-I have managed to convert this code with **JAVASCRIPT** and implemented this into a website.
+I have managed to convert this code with **JAVASCRIPT** and implemented into a website.
 Check here :
 ```bash

 ```